George Ensor: Death and legacy

 Ensor died on 3 December 1843 at the family home, Ardress House, which is now property of the National Trust.

-Conservative reviewers accused Ensor of an excessive and ridiculous "pedantry", and, among radical pamphleteers, classed him as a writer of the second rank—an imitator of William Cobbett and of Thomas Paine.
+Conservative reviewers accused Ensor of an excessive and ridiculous "pedantry", and, among radical pamphleteers, classed him as a writer of the second rank—as an imitator of William Cobbett and of Thomas Paine.
 His "flimsy sophistry" could satisfy only those "already enlisted under the banner of disaffection".
-But they did not feel that his work could go unanswered.
-Such was his reputation that in 1821, John Cartwright had proposed to Bentham that with “our friend Ensor" they assume leadership of the reform movement—with Sir Francis Burdett and three others, constitute themselves as the "seven wise men", Guardians of Constitutional Reform, whose reports and observations would “concern the entire Democracy or Commons of the United Kingdom”.
+But they did not feel that Ensor’s work could go unanswered.

+Such was his reputation that in 1821, John Cartwright had proposed to Bentham that with “our friend Ensor" they assume leadership of the reform movement.
+With Sir Francis Burdett and three others, they should constitute themselves as the "seven wise men", Guardians of Constitutional Reform.
+Their reports and observations would “concern the entire Democracy or Commons of the United Kingdom”.
 (For his part, counting himself a comparative "nonentity", Bentham declined the honour).

 Ensor was read by Karl Marx.
 Describing Ensor as "a political economist of English origin", and as a Protestant who "being himself indifferent to religious matters ... can be witty in defending Catholicism", he recommended his pamphlets to Friedrich Engels.
 They contained "all sorts of piquant things".
-Marx recalled, in the first volume of Capital, citing an example: in his anti-Malthusian polemic Ensor's suggestion that in the Highland clearances Scottish grandees effected what the Mongols in China had only contemplated—"to exterminate the inhabitants and convert the land into pasture".
+Marx recalled, in the first volume of Capital, citing an example.
+In his anti-Malthusian polemic, Ensor had suggested that in the Highland clearances Scottish grandees effected what the Mongols in China had only contemplated: "to exterminate the inhabitants and convert the land into pasture".